 Complete the application form

 Complete all sections of the application form.
 Do not leave a section blank.
 You may enter “not applicable” when it's relevant.
 We may return incomplete applications.

-Provide all other supporting documents required
+Provide all required supporting documents

 Current photo ID

 - Provide 1 copy of a piece of photo ID.

 - The ID must be issued by a territorial, provincial or federal government body.